 It’s thought that two proteins play a critical role in the development of Alzheimer’s disease – the buildup of amyloid-β into structures called plaques and tau into structures known as neurofibrillary tangles.

-While many scientists also believed that tau accumulation also played a role in brain dysfunction, more recently researchers, including Dr. Holtzman, focused on not only whether tau contributes to causing Alzheimer’s disease, but also whether it may be a potential target for treating it.
+Given this new understanding of the critical role of tau in brain dysfunction, researchers, including Holtzman, have focused on not only whether tau contributes to causing Alzheimer’s disease, but also whether it may be a potential target for treating it.

-Tau is a normal protein that lives in the brain and, like the ties on railroad tracks, its purpose is to help nerve cells transport the materials they need to function.
+Tau is a normal protein that lives in the brain and, like the ties on railroad tracks, one of its purposes is to help nerve cells transport the materials they need to function.
 In Alzheimer’s, tau is thought to fall off the railroad tracks – and form neurofibrillary tangles.

-“What happens in Alzheimer’s is that this floppy linear protein, tau, that normally organizes into a highly efficient cable starts to misfold on itself, piles up and destroys neurons, spreading from region to region until the entire cortex of the brain is invaded,” says Joel Braunstein, M.D., MBA, president, co-founder and CEO of C2N Diagnostics.
+“What happens in Alzheimer’s is that this floppy linear protein, tau, that normally organizes into a highly efficient cable starts to misfold on itself, piles up and destroys neurons, spreading from region to region until many parts of the cortex of the brain are invaded,” says Joel Braunstein, M.D., MBA, president, co-founder and CEO of C2N Diagnostics.

-The abnormal accumulation of amyloid-β and tau is thought to somehow play a critical role in blocking communication among nerve cells and disrupting processes that cells need to survive.
+The abnormal accumulation of amyloid-β, but even more importantly tau, are thought to somehow play a critical role in disrupting communication among nerve cells and disturbing processes that cells need to survive.

 “Tau starts building up in regions of the brain associated with memory and spatial navigation.
 Once those areas are affected, the first clinical symptoms of the disease, forgetfulness and often disorientation, begin to show,” says Jim Summers, Ph.D., vice president of neuroscience discovery at AbbVie.

 Now researchers are beginning to understand the connection of amyloid-β and tau to Alzheimer’s.
-“The research community is beginning to uncover how tau misfolds, spreads and forms tangles and its relationship to amyloid-β.
-Unraveling these mechanisms is pointing us to new approaches to treat the disease,” he says.
+“The research community is focused on uncovering how tau misfolds, spreads and forms tangles and its relationship to amyloid-β.
+Unraveling these mechanisms is pointing us to new approaches to treat the disease,” Summers says.